GuiltedRose/PELT/README.md

 # PELT
 This is a basic text editor that is written in C, and will be made as my new text editor of choice.
-Named by ForceReborn - a friend of mine.
+Named by Praveen - a friend of mine.